Micke Grove Zoo

 • Range: Egypt, Niger, Somalia, Ethiopia, Sudan, Kenya, and northern Tanzania

-• Natural Diet: Small mammals
+• Natural Diet: Small mammals, small birds, small reptiles

-• Status in the Wild: Not evaluated
+• Status in the Wild: Common

 All about the Kenyan Sand Boa